abfouts/ece_593_asynchronous_fifo/README.md

-# ece_593_asynchronous_fifo
+# ece_593_Asynchronous_FIFO
-Final project for Portland States ECE 593 Pre Silicon Validation
+In this Final project, we will design and verify the Asynchronous_FIFO using UVM, for Portland States ECE 593 Pre-Silicon Validation